About UNDP in Uganda

 The Resident Representative in the country has full responsibility and ultimate authority on behalf of the UNDP Administrator for the programme in all its activities in the country.
 This includes full accountability and compliance with existing audit requirements.

-As Uganda's partner of choice for development knowledge sharing, building and strengthening national capacities, UNDP continues to ensure that the achievement of the Millennium Development Goals remains a top priority on the national agenda.
-Already, its head lining consultations on the Post 2015 Agenda with both Government and Civil Society Organisations to help plan for the future we want.
+As Uganda's partner of choice for development knowledge sharing, building and strengthening national capacities, UNDP continues to ensure that the achievement of the new global Agenda 2030 and its 17 Sustainable Development Goals (SDGs) remains a key item on the national agenda. .

-The UNDP Uganda Country Office is comprised of a Programme team which carries out activities identified in the current Country Programme Action Plan in the form of annual work plans; while the implementation of these activities is made possible though the support and facilitation of an Operations team.
+The UNDP Uganda Country Office is comprised of a Programme team which carries out activities identified in the current Country Programme Document.
+The implementation of these activities is made possible though the support and facilitation of an Operations team.